ACPO: AI-Enabled Compiler Framework: Proposed Methodology

 \subsection{ACPO Inference}

 The compilation process involving ML inference is depicted in Figure \ref{fig:inference}.
 The input program is supplied to Clang to be translated into LLVM Intermediate Representation (IR).
 The LLVM IR is then passed through a sequence of passes and eventually reaches a pass that uses \texttt{ACPOModel} for its profitability analysis.
 The pass proceeds normally to confirm the legality of the transformation; when it needs to decide the profitability of the transformation, the ML framework is engaged.
 The first step in the inference process is the instantiation of the ML model, via the \texttt{ACPOModel} abstraction.
 This step sets up the interface to the underlying ML framework, such as TensorFlow \cite{abadi2016tensorflow}.
 Upon successful framework initialization, \texttt{ACPOModel} collects features required for inference and sends them to the ML framework.
 The ML framework is then instructed to run inference on the model, and the inference result is returned to the compiler.
 If the inference result is such that the transformation should be applied to a given code region, the transform pass then continues and applies the transformation.
 Otherwise, the pass gracefully rejects the option to transform the code and proceeds to either the next code region to be analyzed or terminates.
 In some cases, the inference result can contain a numeric value, e.g. the predicted optimal unroll factor for a given loop.
-To accomplish the tasks of training and inference we used several key components, which we describe in greater detail in the following subsections.